jamesmorgan/docs/background/faq.md

 - A payment company.
 - A custodial wallet or custody solution of any sort.
 - An exchange or other financial service provider.
-- A blockchain of it's own.
+- A blockchain of its own.

 **Connext DOES NOT in any way take custody of user funds.
 We don't even run the code, you do.**